Islamabad Rejects Allegations of Pakistan's Control of Situation in Afghanistan

 Pakistan does not support the idea of including India in the Extended Troika on Afghanistan, while Iran has yet to respond to its invitation to join the format, Shafqat Ali Khan stressed.

-The Extended Troika includes Russia, the United States, China and Pakistan.
-Russian Foreign Minister Sergey Lavrov has said that discussions have been held on including New Delhi and Tehran in the format.
+The Extended Troika includes Russia, the United States, China, and Pakistan.
+Russian Foreign Minister Sergei Lavrov has said that discussions have been held on including New Delhi and Tehran in the format.

-*The Taliban is a terrorist organisation banned in Russia and many other nations.
+*The Taliban and ISIS (Daesh/ISIL/Islamic State) are terrorist organisations banned in Russia and many other nations.